servo/book/src/hacking/building-servo.md

 - **AddressSanitizer builds** are enabled with `./mach build --with-asan`
 - **crown linting** is recommended when hacking on DOM code, and is enabled with `./mach build --use-crown`
 - **SpiderMonkey debug builds** are enabled with `./mach build --debug-mozjs`, or `[build] debug-mozjs = true` in your servobuild file

+A full list of arguments can be seen by running `./mach build --help`.